Frederic Brunet

-Frederic Brunet (born 21 August 2003) is a Canadian professional ice hockey defenceman for the Providence Bruins in the American Hockey League (AHL) while under contract as a prospect to the Boston Bruins of the National Hockey League (NHL).
+Frederic Brunet (born August 21, 2003) is a Canadian professional ice hockey player who is a defenceman for the Boston Bruins of the National Hockey League (NHL).

 Playing career

 Amateur

-Starting in the 2019–20 season, Brunet played for the Rimouski Océanic of the Quebec Maritimes Junior Hockey League (QMJHL).
+Starting in the 2019–20 season, Brunet played for the Rimouski Océanic of the Quebec Major Junior Hockey League (QMJHL).
 In his first full season with the team, Brunet struggled to produce offensively, scoring a goal and eight assists in 33 games.
-However, as he settled into QMJHL play, Brunet found his footing as an offensive defenseman.
-In the 2021–22 season, Brunet scored 12 goals and 34 assists for 46 points.
+However, as he settled into QMJHL play, Brunet found his footing as an offensive defenceman.
+In the 2021–22 season, Brunet recorded 12 goals and 34 assists for 46 points.
 His 34 assists were good for second on the team, and he was fourth on the team in points.
-Brunet also settled in as a leader on the team, leading to him being named captain of Océanic starting in the 2022–23 season.
+Brunet also settled in as a leader on the team, leading to him being named captain of the Rimouski Océanic starting in the 2022–23 season.
 Brunet continued to produce offensively, scoring 35 points in 36 games before he was traded to the Victoriaville Tigres.
 The midseason adjustment did not phase Brunet, who continued to score, this time 38 points in 30 games with the Tigres.
-Brunet finished the season with an impressive 16 goals and 57 assists for a defenseman.
-His 57 assists were tied for 8th in the QMJHL.
+Brunet finished the season with an impressive 16 goals and 57 assists for a defenceman.
+His 57 assists were tied for eighth in the QMJHL.

 Professional

 Brunet was drafted by the Boston Bruins in the fifth round of the 2022 NHL entry draft.
-On 10 April 2023, after his QMJHL season ended, it was announced that Brunet had signed an amateur try-out (ATO) agreement with the Bruins American Hockey League (AHL) affiliate, the Providence Bruins.
+On April 10, 2023, after his QMJHL season ended, it was announced that Brunet had signed an amateur try-out (ATO) agreement with Boston's American Hockey League (AHL) affiliate, the Providence Bruins.
 He played in one game with the team, scoring two assists for his first professional points.

-On 4 October 2023, the Bruins announced that they had signed Brunet to a three-year, entry-level contract with the team.
+On October 4, 2023, the Bruins announced that they had signed Brunet to a three-year, entry-level contract with the team.

 For the 2023–24 season, Brunet played in Providence.
-Although he did not replicate the same offensive stats that he did in the QMJHL, Brunet provided a presence on the Providence defense in his first professional season, scoring two goals and 10 assists in 48 games with the team.
+Although he did not replicate the same offensive stats that he did in the QMJHL, Brunet provided a presence on the Providence defence in his first professional season, scoring two goals and 10 assists in 48 games with the team.

 Brunet looked to build off his first season in 2024–25, and did just that.
-He improved offensively, scoring five goals and 20 assists in 69 games, and his play caught the eyes of many in the Bruins organization as he continued to develop as a player.
-Brunet's play earned him a call-up to the NHL squad on 14 April 2025, where he would make his NHL debut with the Bruins in their final game of the season against the New Jersey Devils.
-After the game, Brunet returned to the AHL to help Providence with their playoff run, where he would score two assists in eight games before the Bruins were eliminated by the Charlotte Checkers.
+He improved offensively, recording five goals and 20 assists in 69 games, and his play caught the eyes of many in the Bruins organization as he continued to develop as a player.
+Brunet's play earned him a call-up to the NHL squad on April 14, 2025, where he would make his NHL debut with the Bruins in their final game of the season against the New Jersey Devils.
+After the game, Brunet returned to the AHL to help Providence with their playoff run, where he would record two assists in eight games before the Bruins were eliminated by the Charlotte Checkers.